Prince7-jain/ExpenceXpert/README.md

 2. Set environment variables in Vercel dashboard
 3. Deploy automatically on push to main branch

-### Backend (Railway/Render)
+### Backend (Vercel)
-1. Connect your GitHub repository
+1. Connect your GitHub repository to Vercel
-2. Set environment variables
+2. Set environment variables in Vercel dashboard
-3. Configure build and start commands
-4. Deploy with automatic SSL
+3. Deploy automatically on push to main branch

 ## 🤝 Contributing